Artificial Intelligence

 Arcane or Irrelevant Topic?
 On Free Will, Determinism, and Quantum Physics

-This topic contains 62 replies, has 5 voices, and was last updated by _Robert_ 1 month ago.
+- This topic has 62 replies, 5 voices, and was last updated 1 year, 4 months ago by

 “I have solved the free will problem and if you read my 400 page treatise and have a solid background on the history of the problem you’ll understand that I did” is bullshit.
 So that’s one way philosophy is different from the sciences.